reeco-framework/reeco-annotation-schema/schema/README.md

 **mandatory**: N

 Link to a software, dataset, or any other component that produced or generated the current component.
+Can be a component or an external URL.
 ### bibliography